 Obviously, if these are still protected by a warranty, there’s no reason to buy coverage for them.

-You should only buy a home warranty if your major systems and appliances are getting old and are past the expiration date of the manufacturer’s warranty.
+You should only buy a home warranty if your major systems and appliances are getting old and past the manufacturer’s warranty expiration date.

 Only then should you purchase a home warranty.

 Choose a Warranty That Works on Weekends

 Say you’re A/C breaks down on a Friday night.
 If you don’t choose the right company, then you’ll have to wait until Monday or the next business day before a technician comes over.